20 Best Shipping Container Homes For Sale To Inspire You

 Stacking one shipping container over another is becoming quite a norm for these box homes.
 You’ll find this home in El Tiemblo, in Avila, Spain.
 Built using four 40-foot shipping containers, the total area of this structure is 2,000 sq. ft.

-This was completed back in 2010 but continues to maintain its charm and form, which goes to show that container homes are built to last.
+This was completed in 2010 but continues to maintain its charm and form, showing that container homes are built to last.
 As there are two stories in this home, the kitchen and bedrooms are spacious.
-The living room features floor to ceiling windows that serve as a functional element, as well as design.
+The living room features floor-to-ceiling windows that serve as functional elements and design.

-The second floor houses the master bedroom, which also has a closet and ensuite bedroom.
+The second floor houses the main bedroom with a closet and ensuite bedroom.
 The architecture firm has cleverly scaled vertically rather than horizontally to use more space for each living space.

-On the outside, there is not any camouflage design to divert the attention from the container.
+On the outside, there is no camouflage design to divert attention from the container.
 You can very clearly see the containers.
-The interior, on the other hand, is a great contrast to the simplicity of the containers.
+The interior, on the other hand, is an excellent contrast to the simplicity of the containers.
 The inside space has a modern and cozy decor that could be considered high-end.

 7. Student Housing Project, Denmark, Urban Rigger and Bjarke Ingels

-The Student Housing Project was built by Urban Rigger to provide affordable housing to students.
-The container homes provide shared living space with private bedrooms, just like an apartment or a dormitory.
+Urban Rigger built the Student Housing Project to provide affordable housing to students.
+The container homes provide shared living space with private bedrooms, like apartments or dormitories.

-The structure lies on the harbor, which gives it the serene views of the water.
-On the other side, there are quite a few amenities part of the container home.
+The structure lies on the harbor, which gives it serene views of the water.
+On the other hand, quite a few amenities are the container home.
 This includes bathing platforms, community gardens, and kayak landings.

 The containers are stacked on each other, forming an equilateral triangle.
-The size of this housing project is quite big, coming at 7,319 sq. ft.
-This is a buoyant container home and serves as a model for other such projects on harbor cities.
+This housing project is big, coming at 7,319 sq. ft.
+This is a buoyant container home and serves as a model for other such projects in harbor cities.

-What makes this even more spectacular is that it’s built on an existing rock cropping.
-So as it sits among the rocks, it’s quite a sight to see.
+This is even more spectacular because it’s built on an existing rock cropping.
+So, as it sits among the rocks, it’s quite a sight to see.
 It features a more central living space with the kitchen, bathroom, laundry room, and office all rounding the space.

-The top story features a bed that you can literally use to gaze at the stars.
-The bed slides on tracks without any tent so you can experience the sky and the outdoors as it is.
+The top story features a bed that you can use to gaze at the stars.
+The bed slides on tracks without any tent, so you can experience the sky and the outdoors as it is.
 This structure has won the AIA Colorado Citation Award.

 9. Container Guest House, Texas, Jim Poteet

-The Container Guest House in San Antonio, Texas, is by far the most adorable little container home for the guests.
+The Container Guest House in San Antonio, Texas, is by far the most adorable tiny container home for guests.
 Container homes usually are small, but this one is just 320 sq. ft.
-That is not a lot of space, but architect Jim Poteet managed to whip out an aesthetically pleasing structure and decor.
+That is not a lot of space, but architect Jim Poteet created an aesthetically pleasing structure and decor.

-The architect used the roof of the container to create a garden, which is such an intelligent move.
+The architect used the container’s roof to create an intelligent garden.
 The cascading green color from the plant is a striking contrast with the navy blue of the container.

-The whole container is just one room, decorated with colorful furniture and decor.
-There’s a small, brightly lit porch as well if the guests want to sit outside.
+The whole container is just one room decorated with colorful furniture and decor.
+There’s also a small, brightly lit porch if the guests want to sit outside.
 This design is a great model for using lots and large backyards to create an extra room or living space.

 10. The Caterpillar House, Chile, Sebastian Irarazzaval

 The best feature of this large container home is how it ventilates air.
-The open facade of the containers allows wind to readily come in, eliminating the need for air conditioning.
-This is one of the biggest benefits of container homes that you can build them in places that utilize natural resources.
+The open facade of the containers allows wind to come in, eliminating the need for air conditioning readily.
+One of the most significant benefits of container homes is that you can build them in places that utilize natural resources.

-Utilizing six 40-foot containers and six 20-foot containers, the architect has managed to create a large living space, almost like a house.
-One of the 40-foot containers is an open roof container, built for the pool.
+Utilizing six 40-foot and 20-foot containers, the architect has created a large living space, almost like a house.
+One of the 40-foot containers is an open-roof container built for the pool.

-Surrounded by the Andes mountains, the home must have been a challenging structure to build.
-However, the challenge gets balanced by the views the mountains provide.
-This massive container home belongs to an art collector, which makes a lot of sense.
+Surrounded by the Andes mountains, the home must have been a challenging building structure.
+However, the challenge is balanced by the views the mountains provide.
+This massive container home belongs to an art collector, which makes sense.

 11. Ecuadorian Container Home, Ecuador, Daniel Moreno Flores and Sebastian Calero

-You know the design is going to be flawless when it comes from the design maestros like Daniel Moreno Flores and Sebastian Calero.
-Located in Pichincha, Ecuador, this is yet another dreamy, larger than life container abode.
+You know the design will be flawless from the design maestros like Daniel Moreno Flores and Sebastian Calero.
+This is yet another dreamy, larger-than-life container abode in Pichincha, Ecuador.
 They have used seven smaller 20-foot containers and one 40-foot container.

-What makes this different from other such homes is that it can be broken down and transported.
+This is different from other such homes because it can be broken down and transported.
 While not exactly a mobile home, it does pave the way for easy relocation.
 This is mainly because the house contains separate modules, so to speak, that come together to create a single living space.

 This dismantlable nature of the house came from the owner, who is really into bikes.
-The design duo also refrained from polishing up the dents and damages of the container to maintain their integrity as containers.
-That gives it a rustic feel but only with the containers as the rest of the house is pretty clean and modern.
+The design duo also refrained from polishing up the dents and damages of the containers to maintain their integrity as containers.
+That gives it a rustic feel, but only with the containers, as the rest of the house is pretty clean and modern.

 12. Containers of Hope, Costa Rica, Benjamin Garcia Saxe